- This event has passed.

 Submissions that engage the senses in celebration of the season will receive special attention.

-Please note: we are not fans of graphic gore, blood porn, or gratuitous violence.
+Please note: we are not fans of graphic gore, blood content, or gratuitous violence.
 Send that somewhere else.

 *We will consider non-fiction on any theme for this issue (does NOT have to be horror-related)